koesterlab/microphaser/README.md

 ### Run

   Currently, microphaser consists of four different submodules:
-  - somatic (returns neo-peptides and their corresponding wildtype peptides)
+  - somatic (returns neopeptides and their corresponding wildtype peptides)
   - normal (returns all wildtype peptides of the patient)
   - build_reference (returns a binary file representing the patients wildtype peptidome)
-  - filter (compares neo-peptides against the wildtype peptidome and removes self-similar candidates)
+  - filter (compares neopeptides against the wildtype peptidome and removes self-similar candidates)

   You can run microphaser like this: